 “They are all silly and ignorant like others girls; but Lizzie has something more of a quickness than her sisters.” (pg.
 4)

-Then you have Jane, who all her mother focuses on is her beauty.
-Her father kind of ignores her.
-It makes you wonder how such a kind person could grow out of that.
-It also makes you wonder how Jane feels.
-Forever only being seen as an object rather than a person.
+Then you have Jane, who all her mother focuses on is her beauty while her father mostly ignores her.
+Poor Jane, forever only being seen as an object rather than a person.
+Her mother sees her as a tool for prosperity, always going on and trying to maneuver her.
 I’m surprised someone hasn’t written a book with her version of the story.
 I mean with all the Darcy, Wickham, Lydia and numerous other ways the story has been retold you kind of wonder why one hasn’t been done to show us what Jane thinks.

 And what about Kitty?
 Older than Lydia but always stuck in her shadow.
-Either getting blamed for things (like coughing or her being at fault for Lydia running away) its no suprise that she holds on to the secret of Lydia running off, happy to finally be the center of attention.
+Either getting blamed for things (like coughing or her being at fault for Lydia taking off with Wickham) its no surprise that she holds on to the secret of Lydia running off, happy to finally be the center of attention.

 And poor Mary.
 She gets nothing!

-She’s not the pretty one or the smart one.
-She is pretty much ignored by everyone else.
-Jane & Lizzie are best friends and Lydia & Kitty are best friends; leaving with nobody.
+She’s not the pretty one or the smart one and is mostly ignored by everyone.
+Jane & Lizzie are best friends and Lydia & Kitty are best friends; leaving Mary all alone with nobody.
 No wonder she throws herself into her music, intent on proving how special she is with her musical talent.

 One of these days, poor Mary might just break.
-If the girls lived in modern day I would definitely put my money on her for being a school shooter.
-On Tonight Snapped: One day mild-mannered Mary up and murdered tons of people.
+If the girls lived in modern day I would definitely put my money on her being featured on the news.
+Tonight on Snapped: One day mild-mannered Mary up and murdered tons of people.
 When asked why:

 For another Pride & Prejudice post go to It’s a Truth Universally Acknowledged

 For more Jane Bennet, go to Waiter, There’s Some Disney in My Jane Austen